Ethnic groups of Argentina

 In addition, Argentines of Arab (mostly Syrian and Lebanese) descent constitute a significant minority, and the Jewish population is the largest in all Latin America and the sixth largest in the world.

-Indigenous peoples continue to have significant populations in the country's north-west (Quechua, Diaguita, Kolla, Aymara); north-east (Guaraní, Mocoví, Toba, Wichí); and in the south or Patagonia (Mapuche, Tehuelche).
+Indigenous peoples continue to have significant populations in the country's north-west (Atacama, Diaguita, Kolla, Lule, etc.); north-east (Guaraní, Mocoví, Toba, Wichí, etc.); and in the south or Patagonia (Pehuenche, Aónikenk, Gününa këna, etc.).

-Asian peoples have increasing minorities in some Buenos Aires neighborhoods and are expanding to other large Argentine cities.
+East Asian peoples have increasing minorities in some Buenos Aires neighborhoods and are expanding to other large Argentine cities.
 More recent migratory flows have come from other Latin American countries, with Paraguayans, Bolivians, Peruvians and Venezuelans making up the bulk of Argentina's modern-day immigrant communities.

 Ethnic groups

-Proportion of European and indigenous peoples in Argentina.